ufo-org/ufo-r/README.md

 ## Building

-Before building, retrievew the code of a submodule:
+Before building, retrieve the code of a submodule:

 ```bash
 git submodule update --init --recursive